 Fresh peas and shiitake cooked to perfection in a buttery ginger sauce.
 This is an incredible side dish that even the kids will devour!
 This simple ginger peas recipe is quick and easy to make and goes with most main meals.

 Any side dish with peas is worth a try in my book because my kids love them.
-Given their reaction to this new peas recipe and I have to say this simple kid-friendly side is a winner!
+Given their reaction to this new peas recipe, this simple, kid-friendly side is a winner!
 I love that Trader Joe's sells bags of shucked English peas.
-It isn't that I mind shucking peas, but that can take forever so this makes it so much easier!
+It isn't that I mind shucking peas, but that can take forever, so this makes it so much easier!

-If you are new to gluten free, you will want to read my guide to gluten free living for lots of tips to help those new to gluten free.
+If you are new to gluten free, you will want to read my guide to gluten free living for many tips to help those new to gluten free.

 If you love quick and easy side dish recipes, you will also want to try this brown sugar cinnamon carrots recipe.

-- Shiitake mushrooms - these are optional but taste so good with the fresh ginger.
+- Shiitake mushrooms are optional but taste so good with the fresh ginger.

 - Fresh ginger - if you can't find it, you can use powdered.

-- Butter or non-dairy butter depending on if you want this to be dairy-free as well.
+- Butter or non-dairy butter depends on whether you want this to be dairy-free.

 Step 1: Add butter to a pan and set to medium heat.
 Add in the sliced shiitake mushrooms and garlic and sauté for 5 minutes.

 Step 2: Use a grater to grate the fresh ginger into the frying pan.
 Add in the peas, salt, and water.
 Cover and simmer for 8 minutes until the peas are soft.
 Serve hot with your main meal.